vipulnaik/diet-exercise-health/profile-information/physical-exercise/breath-holds-with-history.md

 purchases, eating, and cleaning, so I am more pressed for time).
 I may return to a more aggressive build mode in the future.

-## Current protocol and status as of 2024-12-06
+## Current protocol and status as of 2025-02-09

-I do two successive breath holds in the morning, with a gap of about a minute in between.
-Each breath hold generally lasts between 50 and 80 seconds, with most breath holds lasting between 55 and 70 seconds.
+I do two successive breath holds in the morning, with a gap of about 1 to 2 minutes in between.
+Each breath hold generally lasts between 55 and 90 seconds, with most breath holds lasting between 60 and 85 seconds.
 My goal is that after the end of the breath hold, I may have a few loud nasal breaths but should not generally need a mouth breath.

 My plan is to do this exercise once every 6 days, with the idea being to only do it on days that I am *not* planning to do weight-lifting,